-Funded by the Inter-American Development Bank, the NRECA International team will develop and provide a comprehensive rural electrification plan to help the country achieve its electrification goals.
-To do this, the team will:
+Funded by the Inter-American Development Bank, the NRECA International team developed and provided a comprehensive rural electrification plan to help the country achieve its electrification goals.
+The team:

-- Review existing relevant energy data and reports within the energy sector
+- Reviewed existing relevant energy data and reports within the energy sector

-- Assess households that currently do not have electricity access and provide viable options on reaching these populations
+- Assessed households that currently do not have electricity access and provide viable options on reaching these populations

-- Perform a technical and socio-economic study of electricity access in Jamaica, and produce recommendations on the community social and economic conditions that impact a household’s willingness to pay for electricity, and investor risks towards the sustainability of any proposed total electricity access program.
+- Performed a technical and socio-economic study of electricity access in Jamaica, and produced recommendations on the community social and economic conditions that impact a household’s willingness to pay for electricity, and investor risks towards the sustainability of any proposed total electricity access program.

-- Identify roles and responsibilities of key government agencies to inform total electricity access policies, and the guidelines for their cooperation and collaboration.
+- Identified roles and responsibilities of key government agencies to inform total electricity access policies, and the guidelines for their cooperation and collaboration.